rookasrudzianskas/boomx/docs/redis.md

 [1]: https://opentelemetry-python.readthedocs.io/en/latest/sdk/environment_variables.html

-If a `traceparent` parameter is provided with the prediction request, Cog will use that value as the parent for the prediction spans.
-This allows spans from Cog to show up in distributed traces.
+If a `traceparent` parameter is provided with the prediction request, BoomX will use that value as the parent for the prediction spans.
+This allows spans from BoomX to show up in distributed traces.
 The parameter should be in the W3C format, eg:

     00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01